-The notion of quantity may be the most pervasive and essential mathematical aspect of engaging with, and functioning in, our world.
-It incorporates the quantification of attributes of objects, relationships, situations and entities in the world, understanding various representations of those quantifications, and judging interpretations and arguments based on quantity.
-To engage with the quantification of the world involves understanding measurements, counts, magnitudes, units, indicators, relative size, and numerical trends and patterns.
+Quantity may be the most pervasive and essential mathematical aspect of engaging with, and functioning in, our world.
+Engaging with the quantification of the world involves understanding measurements, counts, magnitudes, units, indicators, relative size, and numerical trends and patterns.
 Aspects of quantitative reasoning – such as number sense, multiple representations of numbers, elegance in computation, mental calculation, estimation and assessment of reasonableness of results – are the essence of mathematical literacy relative to quantity.

-In science, technology and everyday life, uncertainty is a given.
-Uncertainty is therefore a phenomenon at the heart of the mathematical analysis of many problem situations, and the theory of probability and statistics as well as techniques of data representation and description have been established to deal with it.
+Uncertainty is a phenomenon at the heart of the mathematical analysis of many problem situations, and the theory of probability and statistics as well as techniques of data representation and description have been established to deal with it.
 The uncertainty and data content category includes recognising the place of variation in processes, having a sense of the quantification of that variation, acknowledging uncertainty and error in measurement, and knowing about chance.
-It also includes forming, interpreting and evaluating conclusions drawn in situations where uncertainty is central.
-The presentation and interpretation of data are key concepts in this category.

 Personal questions include those focusing on activities of one’s self, one’s family or one’s peer group e.g. food preparation, shopping, games, personal health, personal transportation, sports, travel, personal scheduling and personal finance.

 Occupational questions are centred on the world of work e.g. measuring, costing and ordering materials for building, payroll/accounting, quality control, scheduling/inventory, design/architecture and job-related decision making.